Dhiaeddine Jouini

 Dhiaeddine Jouini (born 1 March 1996) is a Tunisian professional footballer who plays as a centre-back for Iraq Stars League club Al-Minaa.

 Career

 Jouini is a central defender, born on 1 March 1996.
 He began his career at the Etoile Sportive du Sahel academy, then moved to ES Hammam-Sousse, where he played for several seasons.

 On 5 July 2021, he moved to Olympique Béja for one season.
 He then moved to Morocco on 9 August 2022, to sign a three-year contract with the AS FAR.
 After one season, the club's management attempted to get rid of him and terminated his contract.

-On 7 August 2023, he moved to US Monastir on a two-year contract, and in 13 March 2025, he scored two goals against ES Zarzis, leading his team to a 2–1 victory.
+On 7 August 2023, he moved to US Monastir on a two-year contract, and on 13 March 2025, he scored two goals against ES Zarzis, leading his team to a 2–1 victory.

 On 31 July 2025, he moved to Iraq to sign a contract with Al-Minaa.